WMG: Big Hero 6

-A majority of the score will come from Hiro's rock mix playlist.So far we have Light 'Em Up by Fall Out Boy and Edge of the Earth by 30 Seconds to Mars.
+A majority of the score will come from Hiro's rock mix playlist.So far we have My Songs Know What You Did In The Dark by Fall Out Boy and Top of the World by Greek Fire.
 If those are some of Hiro's favorite songs, then it will be like Guardians of the Galaxy and Hiro will end up providing most of the music.

 - Jossed.
 Although the OST does seem to match Hiro's mood over the course of the film.

 Hiro will end up becoming a genderbent version of Violet.According to the manga, he was bullied for being incredibly intelligent.
 As a result of this, he had become rather shy about being smart.
 The movie is about how he overcomes his shyness and by the end, he cuts his hair shorter to show how confident he has become.

 - Hiro is actually not shy at all.
 In the first ten minutes of the film, he's openly participating in underground robot fights and steamrolling his opponents.
 His problem is that he doesn't have a proper outlet for his intelligence and creativity since he graduated from high school early.